- Guide Map

-Before you take flight, you must choose between the FastPass -- which was unheard of for the first 40 years of the attraction's life -- and the interactive queues for this ride.
-FastPass distribution is located in one of the new circus tents across from the attraction.
+Before you take flight, you must choose between FastPass+ and the interactive queues for this ride.
+If you haven't arranged FastPass+ before you arrive at the park, FP+ kiosks is located in one of the circus tents across from the attraction.
 When you return at your appointed time, go to the left carousel and queue.

 If you choose the interactive queue to the right, your kids are in for a treat.
 Guests in this line are given pagers that hold their places in line as they enter the tent, which is a play area designed for children of all ages.
 Slides and climbing nets are the basis of this fun area that looks just like the circus in the movie, complete with a pretend burning building and Dumbo flying overhead.
 There's even a toddler play area in the center ring.
 Be sure to notice the spinning vertical puzzle, a nod to the smaller versions that graced the old Dumbo queue.